Born to Run tours: Born to Run Tour

 The Born to Run Tour proper began more than a month ahead of the album's release date, on July 20, 1975 at the Palace Theatre in Providence, Rhode Island.
 Van Zandt was now a full-fledged member of the band.
 "Tenth Avenue Freeze-Out" made its first appearance, but the shows were still dominated by older material.
 Playing mostly the Northeast, by early August "Backstreets" itself had appeared.
-Since Springsteen was a prolific songwriter at the time, other originals of his would appear, be played for a while and then disappear, never making it onto any album.
+Since Springsteen was a prolific songwriter at the time, numerous original songs were performed, many of which would not be released in any official capacity.

 Beginning on August 13 was a key 5-night stand at New York City's The Bottom Line club.
 Columbia Records had put up posters of Springsteen around the city, the audience was heavy with press and music industry types, and an August 15 show was broadcast live by influential WNEW-FM.
 The shows were judged a success and further paved the way for Springsteen's big time emergence; many years later, Rolling Stone magazine would name the stand as one of the 50 Moments That Changed Rock and Roll.

-A similar 4-night, 6-show, high-profile stand was conducted beginning October 16 at The Roxy in West Hollywood; in attendance were Jack Nicholson, Warren Beatty, Cher, Ryan O'Neal, and Carole King, as well as various entertainment industry executives.
+A similar four-night, six-show, stand was conducted beginning October 16 at The Roxy Theatre in West Hollywood, which was attended by Jack Nicholson, Warren Beatty, Cher, Ryan O'Neal, and Carole King, and various entertainment industry executives.
 By October 27 the publicity push had reached its climax and Springsteen was on the covers of both Time and Newsweek.

-This tour ended with a New Year's Eve 1975 show at the Tower Theatre in Philadelphia.
-The show was recorded onto multitrack and eventually released as a bootleg.
-The show includes a rare performance of "Night" along with a ballad version of "Tenth Avenue Freeze-Out."
+The tour ended with a New Year's Eve 1975 show at the Tower Theatre in Upper Darby Township, Pennsylvania, which was recorded on multitrack and released as a bootleg.
+The show includes a rare performance of "Night" and a ballad version of "Tenth Avenue Freeze-Out."

-European Tour
+European Leg

-However, during the previous month, Springsteen had made his first very brief foray into Western Europe, playing London's Hammersmith Odeon on November 18, 1975.
-It did not go too well, as Springsteen famously had a meltdown when he saw a lot of hyped-up Columbia Records publicity for him everywhere in London.
-The performance was captured on film that night (later released on DVD as Hammersmith Odeon London '75), and Springsteen was clearly bothered and kept fussing with a too-large stocking cap on his head.
-Single shows in Sweden and the Netherlands followed, capped by a return to the Hammersmith on November 24.
-Chastened, Springsteen would not return to Europe for six years.
-(Ironically, by the 1990s and 2000s Europe would become Springsteen's strongest and most loyal fan base.)
+In November 1975, Springsteen made his first tour of Western Europe; a brief visit performing only in London (twice), Stockholm, and Amsterdam.
+The opening night's performance was captured on video (later released on DVD as Hammersmith Odeon, London '75); before which Springsteen in a "nervous rage" reportedly tore down promotional posters bearing his image.
+Springsteen would not return to Europe for six years.